|

 activities, including university and other exchange programs, participants in

-international sports events, students and post-graduate students,
+international sports events, students and post-graduate students, participants

 c) multiple-entry visas with a term of validity of a minimum of 2 years and a

-paragraph b), provided that during the previous two years they have made use
+provided that during the previous two years they have made use of the one year

-of the one year multiple-entry visas in accordance with the laws on entry and
+multiple-entry visas in accordance with the laws on entry and stay of the

-multiple-entry visa are still valid.
+still valid.

 5. Length of procedures for processing visa